-Chick's survival is equal despite the sex of the adult raising them.
+A chick's survival is equal despite the sex of the adult raising them.

 Eight Basic Habitats Quail Need

 Spring and Summer: Some weed seeds and plant greens are eaten.
-Insects being higher in protein are eaten and provide 80%-95% of a chick’s diet within the first few weeks.
+Insects, being higher in protein, are eaten and provide 80-95% of a chick’s diet within the first few weeks.

-Fall and Winter: Perennial forbs, fruit bearing woody plants, grass seed, ponic, crab and foxtail grasses, the seed from oak and hickory trees and the left over grain from farm fields provide the largest portion of nutrition for quail.
+Fall and Winter: Perennial forbs, fruit bearing woody plants, grass seed, ponic, crab and foxtail grasses, the seed from oak and hickory trees, and the leftover grain from farm fields provide the largest portion of nutrition for quail.

 The escape area includes a thicket of trees, blackberry and other bushes, and vines.
 Piles of brush, tree tops and heavily planted food plots also provide a good escape area.

-Any bare soil or soil disturbance such as cattle paths, ant hills, watering holes, roads and trails is where you will see most quail dusting themselves.
+Any bare soil or soil disturbance, such as cattle paths, ant hills, watering holes, roads and trails, is where you will see most quail dusting themselves.

-This is the area that the quail will gather usually in mid day.
-Covey Headquarters can be in any of the above areas.
+This is the area that the quail will gather usually in mid-day.
+Covey headquarters can be in any of the above areas.

 Subscribe, Learn Top Secrets & Win!